weitonggg/clustering/README.md

-###### k-means cluster using elbow, average silhouette & gap statistic method to determine optimal number of clusters
+##### Clustering method: k-means cluster

 Data downloaded from https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python/activity

-refer to r markdown for more details
+Purpose: To segment mall customers by their annual income and spending score using k-means clustering and identify target group for possible intervention(s) to increase their spending score.

+Optimal number of clusters (k) is explored using the Elbow, Average Silhouette and Gap statistic method